Staff and Founding Members

 Alice Vickers, Director

 Alice Vickers is a founding member of Florida Alliance for Consumer Protection and acts as director for FLACP.
 Alice’s career has been devoted to representing the low income in housing and consumer issues through litigation and legislative advocacy.
 Prior to joining FLACP, she was a legal services attorney for 28 years; for 20 of those years, through Florida Legal Services, she advocated for clients on tenants’ rights and consumer protection before the Florida legislature.
 Alice has frequently testified before the Florida legislature supporting tenants’ rights and consumer protection and is regularly interviewed by the media on these issues.
 Most recently, Alice has lobbied on behalf of Florida Consumer Action Network, PICO United Florida, and the Public Interest Law Section of the Florida Bar, in addition to consulting with attorney groups on consumer protection and tenant rights issues.
 The Consumer Protection Law Committee of the Florida Bar named Alice the “Consumer Protection Lawyer of the Year” for 2013.
 She was recognized “for outstanding and tireless efforts to protect and strengthen the rights of Florida consumers through legislative advocacy.”
 The National Association of Consumer Advocates awarded Alice the Consumer Advocate of the Year for 2014.
-Alice is a member of the National Association of Consumer Advocates, vice chair of the Florida Bar Consumer Protection Law Committee, immediate past chair of the Public Interest Law Section of the Florida Bar, and a board member of Florida Prosperity Partnership.
+Alice is a member of the National Association of Consumer Advocates, the Florida Bar Consumer Protection Law Committee, past chair and member of the Public Interest Law Section of the Florida Bar, and a board member of Florida Prosperity Partnership.
+She is a sixth generation Floridian and lives in Tallahassee with her family.

 Sheila Meehan, Assistant Director